-All staff, volunteers and other representatives of The Donkey Sanctuary are required to adhere to this policy at all times; the Safeguarding Vulnerable Persons Procedures, and the Staff and Volunteers' Code of Conduct (to be replaced by The Way We Work).
+All staff, volunteers and other representatives of The Donkey Sanctuary are required to adhere to this policy at all times; the Safeguarding Vulnerable Persons Procedures, and the Staff and Volunteers' Code of Conduct.

 All The Donkey Sanctuary's staff, volunteers and other representatives are obliged to report any suspicions of abuse or neglect of vulnerable persons to the Designated Safeguarding Officer following The Donkey Sanctuary Safeguarding Vulnerable Persons Procedures.
 Failure to report any suspicion of abuse or neglect relating to a vulnerable person to the Designated Safeguarding Officer is a breach of The Donkey Sanctuary's Safeguarding Vulnerable Persons Policy, and could lead to disciplinary action being taken.
 There is no obligation placed on any individual to report any incident that has happened to themselves.